pdm-project/pdm/docs/docs/usage/advanced.md

 ### Check `pdm.lock` is up to date with pyproject.toml

 This hook wraps the command `pdm lock --check` along with any valid argument.
-It can be used as a hook (e.g., for CI) to ensure that whenever `pyproject.toml` has a dependency added/changed/removed, that `.pdm.lock` is also up to date.
+It can be used as a hook (e.g., for CI) to ensure that whenever `pyproject.toml` has a dependency added/changed/removed, that `pdm.lock` is also up to date.

 ```yaml
 - repo: https://github.com/pdm-project/pdm